Affiliate links on Android Authority may earn us a commission. Learn more.

 To understand pixel binning, we must understand what a pixel actually is in this context.
 The pixels in question are also known as photosites, and they’re physical elements on a camera sensor that capture light to produce images.

 Pixel size is usually measured in microns (a millionth of a meter), with anything at or below one micron considered small.
-For example, the Samsung Galaxy S21 primary camera has 1.8-micron pixels, the Xiaomi Mi 11 Ultra has 1.4-micron pixels, and the OnePlus 9 has 1.12-micron pixels.
+For example, the Samsung Galaxy S23 Ultra has a primary camera with 0.6-micron pixels, the Google Pixel 7 Pro has 1.2-micron pixels, and the OnePlus 11 has 1.0-micron pixels.

 You generally want your pixels to be large, as a larger pixel can capture more light than a smaller pixel.
 The ability to capture more light means better image quality both in a dark pub or at dusk, when light is at a premium.
 The problem is smartphone camera sensors have to be small to fit into today’s svelte frames — unless you don’t mind a gargantuan camera bump.